QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 public boolean equals(Object o) {
     if (o == null) return false;
     if (this == o) return true;
-    // is a Point2D ? note that this also return
+    // is "o" a Point2D?
-    // false if o == null but do like Roussel
+    // note that "instanceof"
-    // want you to do
+    // returns false if o == null (so this check was useless)
-    if (!(o instanceof Point2D)) return false;
+    // but do like Mr. Roussel want you to do if (!(o instanceof Point2D)) return false;
     // cast
     Point2D point2D = (Point2D) o;